 Rollouts since pilot

-Aggression is part of daily life in a high-security forensic setting.
-Staff carry panic badges and handle most events, but critical gaps remain: moments when a person can't press the button or no one is watching the right feed.
-FPC Antwerp needed a way to detect escalation in the moment and direct help to the right ward.
-Measured in seconds, not in post-incident reviews.
+In a forensic psychiatric setting, aggression is not an exception.
+It is part of the daily environment.
+Staff carry personal safety badges and are trained to respond, but gaps remain.
+Sometimes a badge can't be pressed.
+Sometimes no one is watching the right camera feed.
+FPC Antwerp needed a way to detect escalation as it happens and direct help to the right ward within seconds, not after the fact.

-Oddity delivers faster awareness when seconds count.
-There are documented cases where no badge was pressed and Oddity's alert prompted the response.
-Exactly the gap it was meant to close.
-With tuned thresholds, operators handle daily AI alerts (true and false positives) at a workable load; every alert carries context (timestamp, camera, location) and can be reviewed later.
-Integration with FPC Antwerp's security platform enables one-click ward-wide safety broadcasts.
-As FPC puts it, "It's like a fire detector—it doesn't stop the fire, it warns you in time," making Oddity a trusted extra set of eyes that buys precious seconds without adding staff.
+Oddity gives the control room faster awareness when every second counts.
+There are documented cases where no badge was pressed and the system's alert was the only reason help arrived.
+That is exactly the gap it was designed to close.
+Alert thresholds are tuned so operators can manage daily notifications without being overwhelmed.
+Every alert includes a timestamp, camera name, and location, and can be reviewed afterward.
+Integration with FPC's security platform allows one-click safety broadcasts across an entire ward.
+As the team puts it: it works like a fire detector.
+It does not stop what is happening, but it warns you in time.
+For FPC Antwerp, Oddity has become a trusted extra set of eyes that buys precious seconds without adding headcount.